vanajmoorthy/dogs/README.md

-# dogs
+# Dogs
 ### Look at dogs!

-A simple doggie browser powered by the dog.ceo API.
+A simple dog image browser powered by the dog.ceo API.